HIGH SCHOOL ACADEMIC PROGRAM

 Grades in progress are issued twice during each semester, once at the end of each quarter, and only the final grades for each semester are recorded on the student’s transcript.

 Parents will receive individualized printed reports of all grades to date.
-Formal parent conferences will be held in the first three weeks of quarters two and four to discuss student progress.
+Formal parent conferences are held after Quarter 1 and Quarter 3 report cards are issued to discuss student progress.
 A teacher or parent may request individual conferences as necessary.

 College and Career Readiness Pathway